 Well met, then. he moved towards her,

-what I’m looking for isn’t here.
-I might as well take my leave,
+Unfortunately, what I’m looking for isn’t here.
+I might as well take my leave, then, excuse me.

-She moved to the side, letting him through the door, but she followed him out.
+She moved to the side, let him through the door, then followed him out,

 Why were you here for them, then?